Hawkins30/IT-Labs/Windows-Services-and-Startup/README.md

-# Lab 10 – Windows Services & Startup Optimisation
+# Lab 10 — Windows Services & Startup Optimisation

 ## Purpose

-The purpose of this lab is to demonstrate the ability to manage Windows startup programs, configure Windows services, and use advanced Sysinternals tools to analyse system performance.
-These are essential troubleshooting skills in IT support and helpdesk environments.
+The purpose of this lab is to demonstrate the ability to manage Windows startup applications, configure and troubleshoot Windows services, and analyse startup behaviour using advanced Sysinternals tools.
+These are core troubleshooting skills required in IT support, helpdesk, and junior system administration roles, particularly when diagnosing slow boot times, login delays, or background service issues.

+---

 ## Tools Used

 - Windows 10 Virtual Machine
 - Task Manager
-- Services Console (services.msc)
+- Services Console (`services.msc`)
 - Sysinternals Autoruns (Microsoft)

 ---

 ## Steps Performed

 ### 1. Reviewed Startup Applications

-Opened Task Manager → Startup to view all programs that run automatically at login.
-Checked their startup impact to identify potential performance issues.
+Opened **Task Manager → Startup** to review all applications configured to run automatically at user login.

-*Screenshot: Startup apps list*
+Checked the **Startup Impact** column to identify applications that could negatively affect boot and login performance.

+**Screenshot:** Startup applications list with impact ratings.

 ---

 ### 2. Disabled a Non-Essential Startup Item

-Disabled Microsoft OneDrive to reduce login time and optimise system performance.
+Disabled **Microsoft OneDrive** from startup to reduce unnecessary background processes and improve login performance.

-*Screenshot: Disabled OneDrive*
+Confirmed the status changed to **Disabled**.

+**Screenshot:** OneDrive disabled in Startup tab.

 ---

 ### 3. Opened the Windows Services Console

-Launched services.msc to view Windows background services, their states, and their roles in system operation.
+Launched the **Services Console (`services.msc`)** to review installed Windows services, their current state (Running / Stopped), and startup type (Automatic / Manual / Disabled).

-*Screenshot: Services console*
+Reviewed service descriptions to understand their function and importance.

+**Screenshot:** Services console overview.

 ---

 ### 4. Restarted a Safe Windows Service

-Restarted a non-critical service (e.g., Print Spooler, Windows Time, BITS, or Themes) to demonstrate safe troubleshooting of service-related issues.
+Restarted a **non-critical Windows service** (e.g. Print Spooler, Windows Time, BITS, or Themes) to demonstrate safe service troubleshooting procedures.

-*Screenshot: Service restart*
+Verified the service restarted successfully without system instability.

+**Screenshot:** Service restart action.

 ---

 ### 5. Changed a Service Startup Type

-Selected a safe optional service (e.g., Xbox Services, Bluetooth Support Service) and changed the Startup Type to Manual to demonstrate understanding of service configuration.
+Selected a **safe, optional service** (e.g. Xbox Services or Bluetooth Support Service) and changed its **Startup Type** from *Automatic* to *Manual*.
+This demonstrates understanding of how startup types affect system behaviour and resource usage.

-*Screenshot: Startup type changed*
+**Screenshot:** Startup type configuration change.

 ---

 ### 6. Analysed Startup Items Using Sysinternals Autoruns

-Used Autoruns to inspect hidden startup entries not visible in Task Manager.
-Focused on the Logon / Winlogon tab to review what executes when the user logs in.
+Used **Sysinternals Autoruns** to inspect startup entries not visible in Task Manager.
+Focused on the **Logon** and **Winlogon** tabs to review processes that execute automatically when a user signs in.

-*Screenshot: Autoruns Logon tab*
+**Screenshot:** Autoruns Logon tab showing startup entries.

 ---

 ## What I Learned

-- How startup programs impact system performance
+- How startup programs impact Windows boot and login performance
-- How to disable or manage startup applications
+- How to enable, disable, and manage startup applications safely
-- How different service states and startup types work
+- How Windows services operate and differ by startup type
-- How to safely restart Windows services
+- How to restart services as part of troubleshooting workflows
 - How to use Sysinternals Autoruns for advanced startup analysis
-- How to identify potential performance or security issues related to automatic startup behaviour
+- How to identify unnecessary or potentially problematic startup behaviour

+---

 ## Why This Lab Matters

-These tasks closely mirror real-world IT support responsibilities, including:
+These tasks closely reflect real-world IT support responsibilities, including:

-- Fixing slow PCs
-- Troubleshooting login delays
+- Troubleshooting slow system startup or login delays
+- Optimising system performance for end users
-- Diagnosing misconfigured or failing services
+- Diagnosing service-related issues
-- Detecting unnecessary or suspicious startup processes
+- Identifying unnecessary or suspicious startup processes
+- Applying safe changes without disrupting system stability

-This lab strengthens core skills required for helpdesk and junior system administration roles.
+This lab strengthens essential skills required for **helpdesk**, **desktop support**, and **junior system administration** roles.